RAKWireless/basicstation/README.md

 * Concentrator modules: IC880A, R11E-LORA8, R11E-LORA9, RAK2245, RAK2246, RAK2247, RAK2287, RAK5146, RAK831, RAK833, WM1302
 * RAK WisGate Development gateways: RAK7243, RAK7243C, RAK7244, RAK7244C, RAK7246, RAK7248, RAK7248C, RAK7271, RAK7371

 If the module is not on the list check the manufacturer to see which one to use.
-It's important to set the `MODEL` variable (in you `docker-compose.yml` file or in balenaCloud) to the correct one.
+It's important to set the `MODEL` variable (in you `docker-compose.yml` file) to the correct one.
 The default model is the `SX1301`.

 Based on the `MODEL` and the `INTERFACE` (SPI or USB), the service will try to guess the concentrator design (see https://doc.sm.tc/station).